micahwoods/micahwoods.github.io/_posts/2018-12-30-non-comprehensive-list-awesome-turfgrass-things-this-year.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 * Joel Kachmarek's post about the [irrigation system history](http://www.tacomaturf.net/2018/08/the-irrigation-system-history.html) at Tacoma Country and Golf Club is superb.
+* Every superintendent (or staff members) who filled out the information for the [GCSAA Tournament Fact Sheets](https://www.gcsaa.org/media/tournament-fact-sheets).
+And the GCSAA for sharing this information.

 I've missed a lot, I'm sure.
 Feel free to add more awesome things in the comments.
 And here's the [non-comprehensive awesome list](https://www.asianturfgrass.com/2017-12-24-a-non-comprehensive-list-of-awesome-things-other-people-did-in-turfgrass-this-year/) from last year.
 And this idea is based on [Jeff Leek's non-comprehensive awesome lists](https://simplystatistics.org/2017/12/20/a-non-comprehensive-list-of-awesome-things-other-people-did-in-2017/) from [Simply Statistics](https://simplystatistics.org/).